The course is part of these learning paths

 Here’s a suggested architecture to handle the company’s credit card processing.
 Here’s how it works.
 A customer enters their credit card information in a form on your website.
 Then your payment-processing application sends the information to the external payment processor.
 Now the payment processor tells your application whether the card was accepted or declined.
 After that your payment processing application sends some or all of the response data to your core application, so it knows how to proceed with this customer.

 You also need to log and monitor all of these interactions.
 Every instance involved in payment processing sends its logs to Stackdriver Logging and its alerts to Stackdriver Monitoring.
-It uses Squid proxy servers to securely transmit the data to Stackdriver.

 Now let’s move on to how you would set this up.
 To reduce the number of systems that need to be PCI-compliant, you have to fully isolate your payment-processing environment from the rest of your production environment.
 The best way to do this is to use a separate Google Cloud account, rather than just a separate project within your main account.